Welcome to today's edition of the Rush 24-7 podcast.

 Mrs. Clinton was back to looking like Nurse Ratchet.

-Uh, all of these people look bored as they can be.
+All of these people look bored as they can be.

-It's a 90-minute debate felt like 90 years, and it was amazing to watch these Democrats sat there and explained in great detail, either with their stimulus package or what they're gonna do to save the subprime market, or how they were going to ruin the United States economy.
+And it was amazing to watch these Democrats sat there and explained in great detail, either with their stimulus package or what they're going to do to save the subprime market or how they were going to ruin the United States economy.

 And they were doing it with glee.

-Now, that's not what they were saying, of course, but that's if you know how to read the stitches on the fastball as do I, then that's exactly what they were saying.
+Now, that's not what they were saying, of course, but that's, if you know how to read the stitches on the fastball, as do I, then that's exactly what they were saying.

-Um bad news for Mrs. Clinton in Michigan last night.
+Bad news for Mrs. Clinton in Michigan last night.

-She was the only one, well, I think Kucinich was on the ballot and Gravelle were out of ballot, but those votes don't count in Michigan because there were no delegates awarded.
+Well, I think Kucinich was on a ballot and Gravelle were on a ballot, but those votes don't count in Michigan because there were no delegates awarded.

-The uh state has been disqualified by the Democrat National Committee for violating the committee's desire on the date of the primary.
+The state has been disqualified by the Democrat National Committee for violating the committee's desire on the date of the primary.

-But still the Democrats could vote.
+But still, the Democrats could vote.

-Uh and and Mrs. Clinton, she didn't do that.
+And Mrs. Clinton, she didn't do that.

 Do you realize 70% of the black vote in Michigan voted uncommitted, voted against her?

-In fact, you you might say that that Mrs. Clinton, in fact, Meghan Kendall last night on Foxes describing these exit polls before they had called the uh uh Republican side for Romney said, Oh, yeah, Mrs. Clinton was running against Mr. Uncommitted.
+In fact, you might say that Mrs. Clinton, in fact, Megan Kendall last night on Fox is describing these exit polls before they had called the Republican side for Romney.

-And I was thinking that made perfect sense.
+And I was thinking, that made perfect sense.

 You know, single women, single women are one of the targets of Mrs. Clinton.

-The poorer the better, the stupider the better, and single women, they are very familiar with that guy, Mr. Uncommitted.
+And single women, they are very familiar with that guy, Mr. Uncommitted.

 I am that guy.